GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 † Reference to [magnetic-core memory](https://en.wikipedia.org/wiki/Magnetic-core_memory).

-At least in the early versions of FORTRAN, you were not too restricted and could do anything in an arbitrary way by any existing means.
+At least in the early versions of FORTRAN, you were not too restricted and could do anything by any existing means.
 There also were not so many of them.
 This resulted in barely intelligible code and frequent errors.

 #### Structured Programming: GOTO Considered Harmful

-To help this gloomy state of affairs [Edsger Dijkstra](https://en.wikipedia.org/wiki/Edsger_W._Dijkstra) wholeheartedly promoted [structured programming](https://en.wikipedia.org/wiki/Structured_programming) as a discipline to adhere only to the structured control flow constructs.
+To help this gloomy state of affairs, [Edsger Dijkstra](https://en.wikipedia.org/wiki/Edsger_W._Dijkstra) wholeheartedly promoted [structured programming](https://en.wikipedia.org/wiki/Structured_programming) as a discipline to adhere only to the structured control flow constructs.
 This was the first major step in the taming of complexity, but it had its own major
-drawback: the global program state was exposed, which does not help to minimize coupling.
-Because this is also undoubtedly harmful, a new technique that addresses this problem was necessary.
+drawback: the global program state still was exposed, which does not help to minimize coupling.
+Because this is also undoubtedly harmful, a technique that addresses this problem was necessary.

 #### Object-Oriented Programming